-You can ignore all these options in this instance and just accept the default settings, so click the Finish button to create the project with the default settings.
-The Solution Explorer pane in the IDE window looks like Figure 1-23.
+Finally, click Finish to create the project.
+The undocked Solution Explorer pane in the IDE window will look as shown in Figure 1-20.

-Note that I have hidden the Property Manager tab by right-clicking it and selecting Hide, so it doesn't appear in Figure 1-23.
-The list shows a large number of files that have been created.
+The list shows the large number of source files that have been created, and several resource files.
 You need plenty of space on your hard drive when writing Windows programs!
 The files with the extension .cpp contain executable C++ source code, and the .h files contain C++ code consisting of definitions that are used by the executable code.
 The .ico files contain icons.
-The files are grouped into the subfolders you can see for ease of access.
+The files are grouped into subfolders you can see for ease of access.
 These aren't real folders, though, and they won't appear in the project folder on your disk.

-If you now take a look at the Ex1\04 solution folder using Windows Explorer or whatever else you may have handy for looking at the files on your hard disk, notice that you have generated a total of 24 files.
-Three of these are in the solution folder, a further 17 are in the project folder and four more are in a subfolder, res, to the project folder.
-The files in the res subfolder contain the resources used by the program-such as the menus and icons used in the program.
+If you now take a look at the Ex1_04 solution folder and subfolders using Windows Explorer or whatever else you may have handy for looking at the files on your hard disk, you'll notice that you have generated a total of 29 files.
+Four of these are in the solution folder that includes the transient .opensdf file, a further 20 are in the project folder, and the rest are in a subfolder, res, of the project folder.
+The files in the res subfolder contain the resources used by the program, such as the menus and icons.
 You get all this as a result of just entering the name you want to assign to the project.
 You can see why, with so many files and file names being created automatically, a separate directory for each project becomes more than just a good idea.